0xPARC/0xparc-intro-book/easy/src/intro.typ

 = Programmable Cryptography in the World

-In the past decade, there has been both a surprisingly high amount of theoretical work but also a surprisingly low amount of implementation work on primitives in programmable cryptography.
+In the past decade, there has been a surprisingly high amount of theoretical work but also a surprisingly low amount of implementation work on primitives in programmable cryptography.
 However, recent advances in areas like blockchain and other decentralized systems are rapidly driving